Since 1998, the ROTRF has funded 278 projects with almost 54 million Swiss francs (over 59 million US$).

 Since the launch of the Joint ROTRF/JDRF Initiative in 2006, a total of 2.5 million Swiss francs has been distributed in the form of grant awards to 10 investigators for projects in immunology and biology research relevant to pancreatic islet transplantation or transplantation solutions for human type 1 diabetes.
 The majority of these projects are ongoing and we look forward to the results from the research preformed in the coming years.

-The ROTRF remains committed to its mission of supporting research relevant to organ transplantation also applied to the diabetes area and continues to welcome submission of applications through its Grant Awards Programme.
+The ROTRF remains committed to its mission of supporting research relevant to organ transplantation also applied to the diabetes area.

 The ROTRF wishes to thank JDRF for joining in the Joint ROTRF/JDRF Initiative over the past 3 years.